aj120426394/anime-browser/docs/Development-note.md

 On initial visit, a **shadcn/ui Dialog** blocks the app until the user provides **Username** and **Job Title**.
 Until saved, no data is fetched and the rest of the UI is inaccessible.
 After submit, the profile persists (details below) and the UI unlocks.

-### Information Page (Browse)
+### Information Page

 A paginated list backed by AniList GraphQL.
 Items display image, title, and summary.
-Pagination is **URL-addressable** so users can deep-link a specific page, e.g. `/browse?page=2&perPage=20`.
+Pagination is **URL-addressable** so users can deep-link a specific page, e.g. `/information?page=2`.
 The grid adapts from one column on small screens to multiple cards on wider breakpoints.

 ### Details Modal